 In the opening afternoon, Professor Benedetto Vitiello (University of Turin, Italy, and formerly at the National Institute of Mental Health – NIMH- Bethesda) overviewed currently available literature on mood disorders in children and adolescents, highlighting both the key semiologic aspects and the underlying neurobiology, which might in the future inform precision psychiatry [4] approaches to the treatment of these conditions.
 The management of self-harm and suicidal ideation was then discussed by Professor Dennis Ougrin (Queen Mary, University of London), who presented an effective method to manage self-harm in adolescents, referred to as Therapeutic Assessment [5] which is one intervention that improves engagement with aftercare [6].
 A comprehensive overview of the epidemiology, and etiology as well as the diagnosis and on the pharmacological and non-pharmacological treatment of Attention-Deficit/Hyperactivity Disorder (ADHD) was provided by Professor Samuele Cortese (University of Southampton and New York University, NYU).
 His presentation mainly relied on advanced evidence synthesis methods such as pairwise, network, and individual patient data meta-analyses, as well as big data from epidemiological studies.
 Professor Kerstin von Plessen (University Hospital of Lausanne) delved into the topics of Obsessive Compulsive Disorder (OCD) and Tourette Syndrome. overviewing the available literature on the underlying neurobiological mechanisms of these conditions, thus reviewing developmental trajectories as well as the novel targeted therapeutic available strategies [7].

-Professor Luigi Mazzone and Dr. Martina Siracusano (University of Rome Tor Vergata, Italy) provided an update on the state of the art of the research on autism, ranging from symptoms early detection, risk and protective environmental factors associated with ASD, to novel promising pharmacological core symptoms treatment.
+Professor Luigi Mazzone and Dr. Martina Siracusano (University of Rome Tor Vergata, Italy) provided an update on the state of the art of the research on autism, ranging from early detection of symptoms as well as, risk and protective environmental factors associated with ASD, to novel promising pharmacological core symptoms treatment.

 Dr. Carmen Morcillo (Solent NHS Trust, UK) provided a comprehensive overview of the management of eating disorders, discussing, in particular, the recommendations from guidelines of the Royal College of Psychiatrists on the management of physical risk in adolescents with anorexia nervosa [8].